Photo by Jooney Woodward

-From a collection of Yeats poems to a once-banned novel, these books are must-reads if you’re planning an Ireland adventure.
+From a collection of Yeats poems to a once-banned novel, these books by Irish authors and poets are must-reads if you’re planning an Ireland adventure.

 Article continues below advertisement

 In a country where pubs are named after playwrights and festivals celebrate poets, the literary tradition is gloriously unavoidable.
-These reads make good travel companions.
+These books about Ireland by Irish authors and poets make good travel companions.